Forpee/webdev-puzzles/README.md

 #### Answer: C

-The var variable does not throw an error with this.
+The `var` variable does not throw an error with this even though it has global context.

-And you can use bracket notation to access properties on an object.
-The bracket notation takes in a string value.
+And you can use square bracket notation to access properties on an object.
+The square bracket notation works with any string.

 </p>